 The next day, Dr. Dillamond announces his retirement, claiming that animals are now forbidden to teach humans.
 Suddenly, authorities break into the classroom and apprehend him.
 Professor Nikidik (Colin Michael Carmichael) takes over the class and demonstrates a cage designed to imprison a lion cub.
 Infuriated by the injustice to the animals, Elphaba unleashes her magical powers, causing everyone to fall asleep except Fiyero.
 Together, Fiyero and Elphaba flee the campus and release the cub back into the forest.
 Though Elphaba falls in love with Fiyero, she believes he would prefer the beautiful Galinda over her.

 Directed by American filmmaker Jon M. Chu, WICKED is a musical film adaptation based on the renowned stage play of the same name.
-The screenplay, written by Winnie Holzman and Dana Fox, is loosely based from Gregory Maguire’s 1995 novel, which itself was inspired by L. Frank Baum’s classic 1900 novel, The Wonderful Wizard of Oz.
+The screenplay, written by Winnie Holzman and Dana Fox, is loosely based from Gregory Maguire’s 1995 novel, WICKED: The Life and Times of the Wicked Witch of the West, which itself was inspired by L. Frank Baum’s classic 1900 novel, The Wonderful Wizard of Oz.

 WICKED the musical was developed by composer Stephen Schwartz and book writer Winnie Holzman.
 Schwartz discovered the novel in 1995 and, after securing rights from Universal Pictures, began workshops that included actress Stephanie J. Block as Elphaba before Menzel was cast.
 The show premiered on Broadway in October 2003 after a successful tryout in San Francisco.